vinodrpatil-datafusion/fabric-pe-vc-analytics/README.md

 ---

-*Last updated: May 2026.
+*Last updated: June 2026.
 This project is under active development; design documents may evolve.*